 This detailed sales forecast template from Microsoft makes it simple for you to estimate your monthly sales projections.

 The formula comes with pre-built formulas and worksheet features that result in an attractive and clear template.
-The template also relies on a weighted sales forecasting method that is based on the probability of closing each opportunity.
+The template also relies on a weighted sales forecasting method based on the probability of closing each opportunity.

 Even if you do not use this exact template, it’s a great file to use.
-It can give you a great idea of the information that you need to include and how it might come together in a spreadsheet format.
+It can give you a great idea of the information you need to include and how it might come together in a spreadsheet format.

 Sales Forecast Templates